 However, CNP transactions don’t have the same protection.
-So, it makes sense that some fraudsters who were focusing on the POS transactions to make their illegal dollars will now switch their focus to the online world, where everyone’s identity is hidden.
+So, it makes sense that some fraudsters who were focusing on the The time and place a sale takes place.
+Also refers to the devices used to transmit the credit card transaction. transactions to make their illegal dollars will now switch their focus to the online world, where everyone’s identity is hidden.

 “To keep such fraud under control, banks and card issuers “will need to improve authentication across both the mobile and call-center channels, and they should be making those investments now before it is too late,” says a representative from Javelin.

 E-commerce and m-commerce are growing significantly.
-To protect your business from the growing fraud, ensure that your business is handled by the experts in high risk.
-To learn more about National Merchants Association’s check out our website or call (866) 509-7199.
+To protect your business from the growing fraud, ensure that your business is handled by the experts in A merchant that is considered a high risk based upon the credit, product, method, ticket size or volume.
+Examples of high risk merchants are telemarketing, adult and travel related industries..
+To learn more about National Merchants Association’s high risk solutions, underwriting department, and risk monitoring programs, check out our website or call (866) 509-7199.